laminas/laminas-session/doc/book/save-handler.md

 # Session Save Handlers

-Zend Framework comes with a standard set of save handler classes which are ready for you to use.
-Save Handlers themselves are decoupled from PHP's save handler functions and are *only* implemented as a PHP save handler when utilized in conjunction with `Zend\Session\SessionManager`.
+zend-session comes with a set of save handler classes.
+Save handlers themselves are decoupled from PHP's save handler functions and are only implemented as a PHP save handler when utilized in conjunction with `Zend\Session\SessionManager`.

 ## Cache

-`Zend\Session\SaveHandler\Cache` allows you to provide an instance of `Zend\Cache` to be utilized as a session save handler.
-Generally if you are utilizing the Cache save handler; you are likely using products such as memcached.
+`Zend\Session\SaveHandler\Cache` allows you to provide an instance of `Zend\Cache\Storage\Adapter\AdapterInterface` to be utilized as a session save handler.
+Generally if you are utilizing the `Cache` save handler; you are likely using products such as memcached.

 ### Basic usage